-Title: Treasury Management and Investment Strategy 2020/21 Purpose: To seek approval for the proposed Strategy for Treasury Management and Investment activities within the Council for the financial year 2020/21.
-Recommendation: That Council approves the Treasury Management and Investment Strategy for 2020/21 as attached at Appendix 1.
+Title: Treasury Management and Investment Strategy 2023/24 Purpose: To seek approval for the proposed Strategy for Treasury Management and Investment activities within the Council for the financial year 2023/24.
+Recommendation: That Council a) approves the Treasury Management and Investment Strategy for 2023/24 as attached at Appendix 1; and b) notes that updated performance in relation to the treasury management and prudential indicators will be reported Cabinet as part of the Revenue and Capital Monitoring arrangements throughout the year.